wootfish/eli.sohl.com/drafts/theseus-revamp.md

 [^2]: Many, including Moore, expect the law to hold until around 2025; if this sliding threshold turns out to be a bad choice, it can always be re-evaluated down the road and adjusted -- as long as majority consensus is reached among network peers (or, in many cases, among the people developing those peers' Theseus clients).

+One small note: this does technically put a soft limit on how many node addresses a single peer can have.
+The limit is just the number of seconds in an address's lifespan multiplied by the proof-of-work test's success probability.
+I don't see this as much of a problem -- I doubt most honest peers will ever run into this limit -- but nevertheless it would be better if we could let honest users run as many nodes as they see fit to.

+It may make sense, then, to make accomodations in the code for users to operate multiple onion addresses (i.e. to exist as multiple distinct "peers" on the network).
+I will be the first to admit it: this is technically convenient but terminologically nightmarish.
+I'm still working on what the best definitions for "peer" and related terms would be after this change.

 # Proof-of-Work for Storing Data

 This is the other big idea.
 I'm still thinking this one through, and I've been going back and forth on it for a long